Chris Paul credits OKC for reviving his career during the 2019-20 season

 The Oklahoma City portion of the podcast began with Chris Paul telling Clark that then-Rockets General Manager Daryl Morey called Paul asking, “You do not want to be traded to OKC, right?”
 Paul agreed Oklahoma City was not the fit for him at that point in his career.
 Ultimately, Morey still shipped Chris Paul to OKC after telling him he would not a week later.

 When the OKC Thunder acquired Paul, no one reached out to him right away.
 Not Sam Presti, Billy Donovan, or anyone from the organization.
 When Chris Paul inquired why, it was due to OKC looking to move Paul.
 That did not fly with Chris Paul.
 He took the initiative.
 “I called him.
 I called Sam Presti and said, ‘I don’t know about getting moved, or whatever, but right now, I play for the Thunder.
-I need to get ahold of some of [my teammates].”
+I need to get ahold of some of .”
 Obviously, Paul was not rerouted that offseason.

 As the 2019-20 season began, Paul recounts a team meeting to start the year where he stood up and exclaimed, “If y’all want to know something about me, ask me, I am not asking to be traded; I am here.”
 That sentiment could be felt on the court that season as not only did his production increase, but his leadership value was unmatched and still praised to this day by Shai Gilgeous-Alexander.